kevinloch/nle-lepton/README.md

-# lepton
+# nle-lepton
-Search for polynomial-like formula with the three charged lepton masses as roots
+Search for polynomial-like non-linear equations with the three charged lepton masses as roots